zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 This function deletes the open file referred to by the `file` parameter.
 It behaves similarly to the `afatfs_ftruncate` command, but its callback differs in its signature:
 `void funlink_callback()`
-Note that the callback does not include a file handle, since after unlinking the file will be closed and therefor have no valid file handle.
+Note that the callback does not include a file handle, since after unlinking the file will be closed and therefore have no valid file handle.

 `bool afatfs_fclose(afatfsFilePtr_t file, afatfsCallback_t callback)`